 Can a reverse mortgage affect Social Security or Medicare?

-Social Security and Medicare are not “needs-based” programs; borrowed loan funds will not affect your access to these programs.
+No, Social Security and Medicare are not “needs-based” programs.
+Borrowed loan funds from a reverse mortgage will not affect your access to these programs.

 Q.